-The pump stations reached final completion this quarter.
+The pump stations reached final completion last quarter.
 Punch list items have been closed out.
+A 1 year warrenty check was conducted with a few items identified needing attention.
+These will be resolved in July.

-Cumulative Actual Total / Expected

-of buildings (non-residential)
+This Report Period Cumulative Actual Total / Expected Total Total of buildings (non-residential)

-Other Funding Sources Amount

-City of Norfolk (Tide Gauge) \$32,120,000.00
+Other Funding SourcesAmountCity of Norfolk (Tide Gauge)\$32,120,000.00Total Other Funding Sources\$0.00

-Total Other Funding Sources \$0.00